practicalli/clojurescript/docs/index.md

 [:globe_with_meridians: ClojureScript](https://clojurescript.org/) is an implementation of the [:globe_with_meridians: Clojure](https://clojure.org/) functional programming language for [:globe_with_meridians: JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) platforms, web browser JavaScript engines and  server-side node.js.

-Discover the joy of ClojureScript for building [single page applications](https://en.wikipedia.org/wiki/Single-page_application), complex UI's, lightweight services and server side web applications.
+Discover the joy of ClojureScript for building [:globe_with_meridians: single page applications](https://en.wikipedia.org/wiki/Single-page_application){target=_blank}, complex UI's, lightweight services and server side web applications.
 Design approaches common to ClojureScript & React will be covered along the way.

-[Figwheel-main](/clojurescript/introduction/figwheel/) provides an [instant feedback development workflow](/clojurescript/figwheel-main/), reagent library for react.js style applications, hiccup syntax for html content and ClojureScript code.
+[:fontawesome-solid-book-open: Figwheel-main](/clojurescript/introduction/figwheel/) provides an [:fontawesome-solid-book-open: instant feedback development workflow](/clojurescript/figwheel-main/), reagent library for react.js style applications, hiccup syntax for html content and ClojureScript code.

 > JavaScript npm packages can be used with Figwheel-main, however, this guide focuses on ClojureScript where ever possible